-Services for School-Age Students with Disabilities
+Services for School-age Students with Disabilities

 Urban Pathways 6-12 Charter School (“Charter School”) provides a free, appropriate, public education (“FAPE”) to eligible students.
 To qualify as an eligible student, the child must be of school age, in need of specially-designed instruction, and meet eligibility criteria for one or more physical or mental disabilities as set forth in the federal Individuals with Disabilities Education Act (“IDEA”) and Chapter 711 of the Pennsylvania State Regulations.

-Once the evaluation process determines eligibility, an IEP Team of Charter School professionals and Parents meet to discuss and determine services to meet the needs of the student and include the annual development of an Individualized Education Program (IEP), bi-annual or tri-annual multidisciplinary re-evaluation, and a full continuum of services, which include Itinerant, Supplemental, or Full-Time Levels of Intervention.
+Once the evaluation process determines eligibility, an IEP Team of Charter School professionals and parents meet to discuss and determine services to meet the needs of the student and include the annual development of an Individualized Education Program (IEP), bi-annual or tri-annual multidisciplinary re-evaluation, and a full continuum of services, which include Itinerant, Supplemental, or Full-time Levels of Intervention.
 The extent of special education services and the location for the delivery of such services are determined by the IEP team and are based on the student’s identified needs and abilities, chronological age, and the level of intensity of the specified intervention.
 The Charter School also provides related services, such as transportation, speech and language therapy, physical therapy, and occupational therapy, required for the student to benefit from the special education program.

 Services for Protected Handicapped Students

 In compliance with the state and federal law, namely Section 504 of the Rehabilitation Act of 1973, the Charter School will provide to protected handicapped students services or accommodations that are needed to provide equal opportunity to participate in and obtain the benefits of the school program and extra-curricular activities to the maximum extent appropriate to the student’s abilities.
 These related services or accommodations are provided without discrimination or cost to the student or family.
-In order to qualify as a protected handicapped student, the child must be of school age with a physical or mental disability, which substantially limits or prohibits participation in or access to an aspect of the school program.
+To qualify as a protected handicapped student, the child must be of school age with a physical or mental disability, which substantially limits or prohibits participation in or access to an aspect of the school program.
 Services and safeguards for protected handicapped students are distinct from those applicable to exceptional students enrolled or seeking enrollment in special education programs.

 Confidentiality of Student Records